 Opening a shop will always entail certain elements of risk, including unexpected events interrupting your business practice, delays in your supply chain, cyber attacks that target your card payment systems, faulty products and issues with your employees.

-Securing good business insurance cover is vital to the long-term health of your business and, in the retail sector, there are a number of different types of insurance that may help mitigate against the risks that your new business could face:
+But business insurance may help mitigate against the risks that your new business could face:

 - Public liability insurance - Cover for legal and compensation costs relating to any claim made against your retail business due to injury or property damage inflicted on a non-employee.
 This could include a customer entering your shop or a delivery driver dropping off stock.